 On a paramotor flight in Mojácar, you can also watch how the Mediterranean waves roll ashore to the mountain range of the Sierra Cabrera.
 I can assure you: that, too, is quite an unforgettable experience.

-For those who’d rather have it a little less exciting – you can’t go wrong with a good old pedal boat 🙂 and it definitely also qualifies as an activity holiday at the seaside!
+For those who’d rather have it a little less exciting – you can’t go wrong with a good old pedal boat 🙂 and it definitely also qualifies as an active holiday in Spain!

 If your favourite sport isn’t listed here, just send us a quick note, and we’ll see if this is an activity you can actually do here.
 We’ll let you know if and where it’s possible and will also add it to this page.